Philoxenos Yuhanon

-Mor Philoxenos Yuhanon (born John Jacob Elappanal; 5 December 1941 – 30 December 2015) was a Syriac Orthodox bishop.
-He was the Bishop Emeritus of Malabar Diocese.
+Mor Philoxenos Yuhanon (born John Jacob Elappanal; 5 December 1941 – 30 December 2015) was a Syriac Orthodox bishop who served as the 24th Malankara Metropolitan of the Malankara Syriac Orthodox Church from 1999 to 2002.
+He also served as the Bishop of Malabar Diocese of the Malankara Syriac Orthodox Church from 1985-2008.

 Early years

 John Jacob was born to the Elappanal Family of Pampady on 5 December 1941.
-In 1964, at the age of 23, he was ordained deacon by Mor Philaxinos Poulose (then Catholicose Mor Baselios Paulose II) during his rebellious Antiochian Movement, and Kassisho in 1969 by Mor Baselios Augen I.
+In 1964, at the age of 23, he was ordained deacon by Mor Philaxinos Poulose (later Catholicos Mor Baselios Paulose II) during his rebellious Antiochian Movement, and Kassisho in 1969 by Mor Baselios Augen I.

 Education

 Jacob had his primary and high school education at Pampady.
 Later, he joined Baselios College (Kottayam) where he received a BA in economics.
 After that he obtained an MA in economics from Sri Venkateswara University (Thirupathi).
 His basic theological training was at the Orthodox Theological Seminary in Kottayam.
 Mor Athanasius Yeshue Samuel, Archbishop of Canada, sponsored Jacob for his higher studies in the United States.
 Jacob joined the New York Theological Seminary and obtained his STM degree.
 Subsequently, he took his Th.D. degree from Logos Graduate School of Theology in New York City and DD degree from Orlando International Seminary in Florida.
 Mor Philoxenos is the only bishop in Malankara Jacobite Syrian Church with two doctorates.
 He also completed a Clinical Pastoral Education in New York.
 After becoming a bishop, Mor Philoxenos continued studying and joined Dakshina Bharat Hindi Prachar Sabha, a deemed university and center of excellence under Govt. of India, and secured Hindi Bhooshan and Hindi Praveen.